 - Very reliant on Apple services (for now)

-Design – Compact but with the build quality we’ve come to expect
+- Compact build quality

-While the original HomePod was more elongated, the HomePod Mini is more like a ball, with the top and bottom cut off.
+While the HomePod 2 is more elongated, the HomePod Mini is more like a ball, with the top and bottom cut off.
 It’s similar to the new Amazon Echo (4th Generation), although Apple’s speaker is a lot smaller than this (84 x 98 x 98mm), and is actually even smaller than the Amazon Echo Dot (4th Generation).
 At 345g, this new HomePod is a lot lighter and easier to place than the original, too.

 As with the original, there’s still a captive cable (a pain if this is damaged, as you’ll have to send the entire speaker off for repair), although the power end terminates in a USB-C connector, which plugs into Apple’s folding mains plug.
 It’s a neat design that makes it easy to throw the speaker and power adaptor into a bag to take travelling with you.
+Apple removed the captive cable with the HomePod 2, so hopefully, we see the same change for the inevitable HomePod Mini 2.

 You have to have an iOS device to set this speaker up.
 If you have, then this is the easiest smart speaker to configure out of any that I’ve tested.
 Just plug it in, hold your phone close and then tap through the wizard to transfer all the settings you need, including Wi-Fi details and your Apple ID.
 All-in, it takes just a few minutes to set up and there’s no faffing around with having to log into multiple accounts.